 They called project 1kp.
 One thousand plant transcriptomes.

-The 1kp project was completed and published in 2014, a massive project that boosted the number of known plant genes by approximately 100 times!
+Ultimately, this massive project will boost the number of known plant genes by approximately 100 times!
 The work was made public in the 1kp database: a huge list of billions upon billions of As Cs Us and Gs.

 Because of the unique breadth of species investigated, the data contained in the 1kp project can help iron out uncertainties in plant phylogeny, i.e, plant family relationships.
 And it can help track the development of complex traits- such as the development of vascular tissues or seeds or flowers- through evolutionary time.